pieterdesnerck/website/docs/agm.md

 ## If you can't attend

 - **Let us know** - not everyone is available on a given day and we only do this once each year.
-[Send us and email](/contact) if you're going to miss out and we'll keep you in the loop.
+[Send us an email](/contact) if you're going to miss out and we'll keep you in the loop.
 - **Join our [newsletter](/newsletter)** - we'll wrap up the AGM stuff in May's edition.